ben-denham/lecture_notes/java/portfolio.rst

 A static method will be provided in the class that will create and return a new object.

-This is used when initialization of the object is difficult.
+This is used when initialization of the object is:

+* Not safe for just anyone to create an object.
+* Involves steps/variables the programmer doesn't need to worry about.
+* Factory method reads from some XML configuration file.

 .. image:: images/factory_method.png